 - Appears in court to give evidence and testimony as to the facts surrounding cases being tried.

-- Confers with prosecutors and explains circumstances of crimes, evidence, facts, and conclusions to obtain needed warrants.
+- Confers with prosecutors and explains circumstances of crimes, evidence, facts, and conclusions in order to obtain needed warrants.

 - Provides public relations and educational services to groups of interested parties in areas such as traffic safety, fire prevention, drugs and narcotics, and applicable programs and policies.